RenukaRamesh/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+start the program
 ### Step 2:
+Get the n values from the users
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
+Print the output
 ### Step 6:
 End the program
 ## Program: